phongnt/express-api-typescript/README.md

-# backend-api-typescript
+# express-api-typescript
-Sample RESTful API in TypeScript
+Use TypeScript to build a sample Node API with Express